tldr-pages/tldr-translation-pairs-gen/CONTRIBUTING.md

 npm i
 ```

 At this stage you should be ready to develop!
-Feel free to try and manually execute commands by following the [Manual Execution](#manual-execution) section just to make sure everything works before diving into the code!
+Feel free to manually execute commands by following the [Manual Execution](#manual-execution) section, just to make sure everything works before diving into the code!

 ## Testing